HritikJaunky/Linux-Notebook/README.md

 # Disclaimer
 This Linux repository is for learning purposes only and serves as a collection of notes, commands, and much more as I continue exploring and learning Linux.
+You can learn about any Linux distros through any AI available or by joining a community.

 # Content
 This repo documents my progress in learning Linux.
 For now, it contains: